The Beginner’s Guide to the Best Mushrooms for Health*

 - Tremella also helps supports the immune system, cellular health, lungs, kidneys, and liver.*

-- Tremella is traditionally used to promote healthy skin, support healthy memory, support metabolism, and promote natural bone health.*
+- Tremella is traditionally used to promote healthy skin, support cognitive function, support metabolism, and promote natural bone health.*

 Turkey Tail (Trametes versicolor)